LuisCGit/mit_bitcoinexpo_hackathon/README.md

 The NFT space is growing rapidly with thousands of NFTs being transacted every day.
 Yet:
 1) Web3 participants are paralysed by a surging supply of newly minted NFTs.
+2) There is little analytics with which to make informed transactions, nowhere near the information provided by Web2
-2) The landscape is rife with scams and unreliable information.
+3) The landscape is rife with scams and unreliable information.
 These are high barriers to usability and adoption.

 ![Image](figs/problem_statement.png)